choco-cupcake/GoodBoi/README.md

 Analyses are minimized by aggregating contracts by their sourcefiles signatures: clone contracts are analyzed only once.

 Currently, the analysis module is run on demand, but in the future, when there are multiple custom detectors available, it will be designed to run continuously, actively searching for hits on newly parsed contracts on a daily basis.

+Since custom detectors development is incremental to filter out false positives while conducting manual inspection on hits, this module allows for the argument flag "--refilter DETECTOR_NAME", to only re-analyze hits previously detected by the provided custom detector.

 ##### Analysis Results UI
 Still using raw queries while collecting requirements before building